trinitrot0luene/Fractum/docfx_project/articles/intro.md

 # REST

 To perform most actions on Discord, clients must send requests through their RESTful HTTP API.
-This can be done implicitly through helper methods on `Cached` entities when using the `FractumSocketClient`, or explicitly by accessing the `FractumSocketClient#RestClient` or by instantiating your own.
+This can be done implicitly through helper methods on `Cached` entities when using the `RestClient`, or explicitly by accessing the `GatewayClient#RestClient` or by instantiating your own.
 Note that if you intend to use the WebSocket and REST API at the same time you should never instantiate new REST clients using the same token, to avoid accidentally hitting the rate limit.

 # Gateway

 Discord exposes a WebSocket API to dispatch events and updates.
-When calling `FractumSocketClient#StartAsync()` the client will begin a new session and start to listen for events, as well as populate a cache from received data.
+When calling `GatewayClient#ConnectAsync()` the client will begin a new session and start to listen for events, as well as populate a cache from received data.
 You can access this cached data through parameters passed to event handlers as they are called, or through the relevant `IKeyedEnumerable<TEntity>` properties on the client itself.

 # Example